 I’m probably heavily biased by my own personal experience.
 I found both the Company of Heroes series and the Theatre of War series when searching for something beyond the first iteration of the Combat Mission games.

-The first three Combat Mission games; Beyond Overlord, Barbarossa to Berlin, and Afrika Korp were first released in 2000 and were revolutionary in taking the serious simulation-style wargame and putting it into a real-time, 3D environment.
+The first three Combat Mission games; Beyond Overlord, Barbarossa to Berlin, and Afrika Korp were first released in 2000 and were revolutionary in taking the serious simulation-style wargaming and putting it into a real-time, 3D environment.
 The games were very popular, both in terms of sales and with the fan base.
 They featured a huge database of vehicles and formations, allowing coverage of most of the war available in an easy-to-use scenario editor.
-On top of that, the quick mission generator could allow an instant fix approximating almost any battle in the covered fronts.
+On top of that, the quick mission generator could allow an instant fix, approximating almost any battle in the covered fronts.

 Combat Mission continues to expand on the series to this day, but largely managed to drop the ball after that first go.
 I’ll not dwell on the details here; maybe another time.
 Suffice to say, I found myself searching for the “next decade’s” take on the Combat Mission magic.
 Small unit action, but realistically simulated.

 Company of Heroes (CoH) was not that game, although it has been a huge success being what it is.
 It tweaks the RTS strategy to eliminate the base building and resource collection components traditional to the genre.
-Instead, battles are fought within realistic-looking environments, where control over keep points substitute for the construction of buildings.
+Instead, battles are fought within realistic-looking environments, where control over key points substitute for the construction of buildings.
 There remains, though, within that context an accumulation of points based on that control that, along with the nature of the buildings controlled, allow the construction and repair of replacements, similar to traditional RTS play.

 The popularity of the series seems to be, at least to a large extent, the detailed and realistic graphics.
 This produces a movie-like quality to battles wherein the historic context and makeup of the armies are grounded in the actual events.
-Obviously, the ability to generate (as an example) new engineering units if you’ve controlled the Church for long enough is a long way from the “realism” of the Combat Mission scenarios.
+Obviously, the ability to (as an example) generate new engineering units if you’ve controlled The Church for long enough is a long way from the “realism” of the Combat Mission scenarios.
 Worse yet, the actual fighting looks a lot more like a traditional RTS game than an actual, historical battle.
 Units swarm at each other at very close range and then trade hitpoint damage until one side’s unit prevails (after some impressive destruction graphics).
-All the while, both sides are frantically building and repairing units, and feeding them up to the front line (assumeing they haven’t hit some imposed unit cap).
+All the while, both sides are frantically building and repairing units, and feeding them up to the front line (assuming they haven’t hit some system-imposed unit cap).

-Theatre of War (and I’ll talk about particularly the Korea game, even though I’ve up to now used World War II as the discussion’s point of departure) promised to do things differently.
+Theatre of War (ToW) (and I’ll talk about particularly the Korea game, even though up ’til now I’ve used World War II as the discussion’s point of departure) promised to do things differently.
 It was developed by the same team responsible for the IL-2 simulator, meaning they should understand the realism angle.
-The game uses realistic modelling of weapons and armor, allowing the units to function at historically realistic ranges rather than the nose-to-nose combat often found in the RTS series.
+The game uses realistic modelling of weapons and armor, allowing the units to function at historically-realistic ranges rather than the nose-to-nose combat often found in the RTS genre.
 It also forgoes not only resource collection, but also the map-control system of CoH.
 The concept is still there (it’s still meant to have RTS-style gameplay), but points are awarded only for eliminating the enemy.
 Scenarios are (in my experience so far) focused on a single geographic objective, with one side tasked to defend and one to attack, and the combination of seizing the object and eliminating the enemy (while minimizing one’s own losses) determine victory or defeat.
 The point system is still there, but is used for more limited purchases.
 Sometimes reinforcements are available, or the player might call in an off-map artillery or air strike.
 Not exactly realistic (“Captain, we’ll have some air support available, but first you’ve got to show us that you deserve it!”), but also not a game killer if it works.